MorphoSys AG at JPMorgan Healthcare Conference Transcript

 James Daniel Gordon - JPMorgan Chase & Co, Research Division - Senior Analyst

-And we're going to have about a 20-minute presentation, and then we're going to have about 20 minutes of Q&A. And you'll be able to ask questions either by raising your hand and we can pass you a microphone, or you can use the JPMorgan app that you're probably now quite familiar with, and I can ask your question for you.

-So with that said, thanks very much for joining us today, Jean-Paul.
+Thanks very much for joining us today.
+Looking forward to the presentation.

 Jean-Paul Kress - MorphoSys AG - Chairman of Management Board, MD & CEO